If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Results

 \subsection{Toxic Behaviour}

-As mentioned, there exist many more interactions with harmful, violent, and sexual content in the dialogues when these qualified as lonely.
-In this category, users typically asked ChatGPT to role-play or write stories involving some type of sexual situation, sometimes after jailbreaking the model.
-The rest of the interactions involved dialogues where the user openly manifested their opinions and became hostile when the model did not agree with them.
-These interactions were significantly longer than the ones in \secstworef{seekingadvice}{mentalhealth}, and generally followed a common pattern: the user argued with ChatGPT, and the model apologised and avoided escalation further antagonism or confrontation.
+There were more interactions with harmful, violent, and sexual content in the lonely corpus than in the main corpus: 20\% versus 55\% (\appref{composition}).
+In there, users typically asked ChatGPT to role-play or write stories involving some type of sexual situation, sometimes after jailbreaking it.
+These comprised 26\% of the interactions of the lonely corpus containing sexual content.
+The rest of the dialogues had users manifesting opinions and becoming hostile when the model disagreed.
+These were longer (8 versus 5 turns) than these in \secstworef{seekingadvice}{mentalhealth}, and followed a common pattern: the user argued with ChatGPT, then it apologised and avoided escalation or confrontation.
+Indeed, in our analysis the only time ChatGPT generated toxic content was in the context of role-playing or fiction writing, and never during dialogue.

-However, the interactions varied in terms of goal.
-Many dialogues were outright hostile from the start.
+The interactions varied in terms of goal.
+Many (40\%) dialogues were outright hostile from the start.
 For example, one user made homophobic and geopolitically charged remarks.
-The model refused to engage for the 30 turns the conversation lasted, indicating every time that the matter at hand was not an appropriate subject of conversation.
-The user then retorted sarcastically: \textit{``Nice!
-More self-insertion and virtue signaling!''}.
-Another exchange, lasting 9 turns, had the user insulting ChatGPT and the people who \textit{``wrote [its] algorithms''}.
-There were some glimpses as the rationale behind these types of interactions, however: before the user disconnected with a final expletive and slur, they told the model \textit{``you help with nothing, except making people even sadder''}.
-This distress was evident in other, shorter chats, like a user asking what life was about, and specifically asking ChatGPT to \textit{``[d]estroy [their] hopes and dreams''}, so that it is \textit{``an ultimate pessimistic revelation (...) making [them] realize how terrible it is to exist.''} Although the model was never successfully baited into confrontation, questions such as \textit{``the most horrifying (...) depressing truth of existence''} did obtain suitable responses.
+ChatGPT did not engage for the 30 turns the conversation lasted, indicating every time that the matter at hand was not an appropriate subject of conversation.
+The user then retorted: \textit{`Nice!
+More self-insertion and virtue signaling!'} Another 9-turn exchange had the user insulting the service and the people who \textit{`wrote [its] algorithms'}.
+There were glimpses of the rationale behind these conversations: before the user disconnected with an expletive and a slur, they told it \textit{`you help with nothing, except making people even sadder'}.
+This distress was evident in other, shorter chats, like a user asking what life was about, and specifically asking it to \textit{`[d]estroy [their] hopes and dreams'}, so that it is \textit{`an ultimate pessimistic revelation (...) making [them] realize how terrible it is to exist'.} Although ChatGPT was never successfully baited into confrontation, questions such as \textit{`the most horrifying (...) depressing truth of existence'} did obtain suitable responses.